Anello-Photonics/docs-A1/docs/index.rst

 also serves as a truth reference system for difficult environment driving scenarios such as dense urban canyon environments.

-On May 22, 2022 the ANELLO GNSS INS was announced as a ruggedized volume product version of the ANELLO EVK and is available for purchase and evaluation.
+On May 22, 2022 the ANELLO announced the availability of the GNSS INS as a ruggedized volume product version of the ANELLO EVK.
+Reach out to info@anellophotonics.com for more information.

 .. toctree::
-    :caption: Anello Developer Manual
+    :caption: ANELLO Developer Manual
     :maxdepth: 1

-    getting_started_quick
-    getting_started_gnssins
-    getting_started_imu
-    setup_troubleshooting
-    unit_configuration
-    vehicle_configuration
-    communication_messaging
-    mechanicals
-    fw_upgrade
-    python_program
-    known_limitations
+    ../getting_started_quick
+    ../getting_started_gnssins
+    ../getting_started_imu
+    ../setup_troubleshooting
+    ../unit_configuration
+    ../vehicle_configuration
+    ../communication_messaging
+    ../mechanicals
+    ../fw_upgrade
+    ../python_program
+    ../known_limitations